inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 Stream Identification, Encoding and Decoding
 ++++++++++++++++++++++++++++++++++++++++++++

-We enable outgoing streams in the client (this adds a :ned:`StreamIdentifierLayer`), and assign packets to the `best effort` and `video` named streams based on destination port.
+..
+We enable outgoing streams in the client (this adds a :ned:`StreamIdentifierLayer`), and assign packets to the `best effort` and `video` named streams based on
+.. destination port.
 The stream coder encodes the streams with PCP numbers.
 We configure the switch similarly to decode the named stream based on PCP.
 Here is the relevant
-configuration:
+.. configuration:

+..
+The two streams have two different traffic classes: best effort and video.
+The
+.. bridging layer in the client identifies the outgoing packets by their UDP destination port.
+..
+The client encodes and the switch decodes the streams using the IEEE 802.1Q PCP
+.. field:

+We assign the two streams to two different traffic classes: best effort and video.
+To this end, we configure the bridging layer in the client to identify outgoing packets by their UDP destination port.
+Then, the client encodes and the switch decodes the streams using the IEEE 802.1Q PCP
+field:

+..
+Within the client, our goal is to classify packets originating from the two
+..    packet sources into two traffic classes: best effort and video.
+To achieve this,
+..    we activate IEEE 802.1 stream identification and stream encoding functionalities
+..    by setting the hasOutgoingStreams parameter in the switch to true.
+We proceed by
+..    configuring the stream identifier module within the bridging layer; this module
+..    is responsible for associating outgoing packets with named streams based on
+..    their UDP destination ports.
+Following this, the stream encoder sets the
+..
+Priority Code Point (PCP) number on the packets according to the assigned stream
+..    name (using the IEEE 802.1Q header’s PCP field):

-**review** more understandable?
+.. **review** more understandable?

 .. literalinclude:: ../omnetpp.ini
    :language: ini